 The Coronavirus Job Retention Scheme announced on Friday (further detailed below) was certainly a huge extension to the financial support on offer for businesses seeking to retain their workers during this period, however a key question remains as to whether the measures announced by the Government will otherwise benefit enough businesses.

 Most notably, the two Government-backed funding schemes target investment grade businesses at one end of the spectrum (with the CCFF) and small-to-medium enterprises on the other (with the CBILS).
-In the middle of that spectrum lies the mid-market which seems to have, as yet, been overlooked in terms of access to any Government-backed funding.
-In the Chancellor's announcement on Friday, it was stated that further measures for larger and medium business would be announced this week.
-An announcement which those businesses will keenly await.
+In the middle of that spectrum lies the mid-market which was, at the original date of this briefing, overlooked in terms of access to any Government-backed funding..
+On Friday 3 April 2020, the Government announced a scheme aimed at mid-market businesses, the Coronavirus Large Business Interruption Loan Scheme – click here to read this important update.

 Another factor is whether businesses will be able to access the support available quickly enough.
 Whilst the CCFF and CBILS are open today, demand is likely to be very high and the Bank of England, together with the lenders participating in the CBILS, will no doubt be pressed to begin getting funds out as soon as possible.
 The British Business Bank has, for example, warned that its participating lenders will be incredibly busy, likely exacerbated with staff having to work from home.